lupyuen/lupyuen.github.io/src/romfs.md

 TODO

-Today we solved a major headache in our port of TCC Compiler to WebAssembly: __Missing C Header Files__
+Today we solved a hefty headache in our port of TCC Compiler to WebAssembly: __Missing C Header Files__

-TODO
+- We host the C Header Files in a __ROM FS Filesystem__

+- We found a ROM FS Driver from __Apache NuttX RTOS__ that works well with WebAssembly

+- Our Zig Wrapper emulates __POSIX File Access__ for ROM FS

+- TCC Compiler now compiles __C Programs with Header Files__ yay!

+- We tested the Compiler Output with __NuttX Emulator__ in the Web Browser

+- Now we can build __NuttX Apps__ in the Web Browser, and test them in the Web Browser too!

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX and Zig Communities) for supporting my work!
 This article wouldn't have been possible without your support.